Alias: Hack Sprint

 The Development Team can choose items they want from the Product Backlog, to define their own Sprint Backlog and Sprint Goal, to shape their own Product Increment, without respect to the usual practice of honoring the Product Owner’s ordering.
 In this way, the Development Team members really get to do what they want and it will keep them motivated.
 If there is something more important coming up from the Product Backlog, then the Team Sprint can wait for a suitable moment.
 However, the team should not postpone it indefinitely, but agree on a concrete target date for the next one.

 If the Product Owner does not invest time understanding the value of the PBIs that the team has proposed for the Product Backlog, this approach solves that problem as well.
 The Product Owner might order the Product Backlog according to the perceived low market value of the team’s proposals so they end near the bottom of the backlog.
+Often, their weighted view of value is a function of overestimating or underestimating technical or implementation risk.
 But if the Development Team occasionally or periodically gets to decide freely which items they will take into the Sprint, their own PBIs will also eventually get attention.
+So this approach can open the door to potentially higher payoff from taking increased risk, while managing the risk by modulating the frequency of Team Sprints.

-As the team gets to work once in a while on what they want, they are more motivated to work also on other PBIs.
-The idea is to tap into the team’s passion and enthusiasm.
+As team members get to work once in a while on their own priorities, they are more motivated to also work on other PBIs.
+The idea is to tap into the team’s passion and enthusiasm; see Happiness Metric.
 Avoid, at all costs, using this opportunity to retire technical debt or to “catch up.”
 There should be no “quality Sprints,” “refactoring Sprints,” or other Sprints to retire technical debt, as they dilute the discipline of Done to which a team should attend every Sprint.
 In the extreme case that the Sprint Goal is to retire past accumulated technical debt, the Product Owner should legitimize the effort with one or more PBIs.

 The whole Sprint should be dedicated for the Team Sprint, so that there is enough time for the team to achieve some meaningful Sprint Goal.
 If the team needs new ideas to fill up a Team Sprint, one might consider hackathons or some other creativity event.
 The team can use the Team Sprint to come up with bug fixes, new features, or even for developing tools.
 The team incorporates these items in their work plan as usual in Sprint Planning.